idaholab/moose/framework/doc/content/syntax/FVKernels/index.md

   \text{k} = \frac{D(v_L,\vec{r}_L) + D(v_R,\vec{r}_R)}{2} .
 \end{equation}

 The minus sign originates from the minus sign in the original expression.
-Flow from left to right is defined to be positive.
+Flow from '-' to '+ is defined to be positive.

 ## FVKernel source code: FVMatAdvection example